icgc-argo/argo-docs/docs/release-notes/data-releases.md

     </tbody>
 </table>

-Due to processing errors 133 files have been rescinded
+Due to processing errors 133 files have been rescinded.

 ## Data Release 10.0